brsr/antitile/docs/conway.rst

 achiral operators or the upper white and grey chambers for chiral operators, but showing both sides of the edge will make things easier later on.

-For a given operator `x`, the chamber structure of `xd` is simply the chamber structure of `x` rotated one quarter turn.
+The chamber structure of the composed operator `xy` can be drawn by applying `x` to the edges of the chamber structure of `y`.
+In particular, for a given operator `x`, the chamber structure of `xd` is simply the chamber structure of `x` rotated one quarter turn.

 There is some freedom in where vertices are placed within the chambers.
 This is more apparent with chiral operators.
 Often the operator is drawn